-The processor has one functional clock input, HCLK, and one functional reset signal, SYSRESETn.
+The processor has one functional clock input, HCLK, and one reset signal, SYSRESETn.

-If debug is implemented there is also an AHP-AP clock, DAPCLK, a debug reset signal, DBGRESETn, and an AHB-AP JTAG reset, DAPRESETn.
-DAPCLK and DAPRESETn relate to the Debug Access Port (DAP) logic and the debug reset signal DBGRESETn relates to the debug logic clocked by HCLK.
+If debug is implemented there is also a SWJ-DP clock, SWCLKTCK, a debug reset signal, DBGRESETn, and a JTAG reset signal, nTRST.
+SWCLKTCK and nTRST relate to the Debug Access Port (DAP) logic and the debug reset signal DBGRESETn relates to the debug logic clocked by HCLK.

-The SYSRESETn signal resets the entire processor system with the exception of debug, and must be used to reset the external AHB bus.
+The SYSRESETn signal resets the entire processor system with the exception of debug.
 The DBGRESETn signal resets all the debug logic in the processor, when present.

 The following are not reset:

 SWCLKTCK is the clock for the debug interface domain of the SWJ-DP.
 In JTAG mode this is equivalent to TCK.
 In Serial Wire Mode this is the Serial Wire clock.
 It can be asynchronous to the system clock HCLK.

 Figure 5.1 shows the reset signals for the processor.

 Both DBGRESETn and SYSRESETn must be asserted at power on reset.

 Depending on your requirements, you might want to reset the system outside the processor independent of the state of SYSRESETREQ.
 If this is the case, ensure that:

 Any logic required for debug is not reset.